harrietrc/loadimpact-docs/jekyll/_v4/guides/load-testing-postman-collections.md

 ---
 layout: classic-docs
-title: Load testing with Postman collections
+title: Load Testing Postman Collections
-description: A tutorial on how to convert Postman collections to k6 test scripts
+description: How to load test your Postman collections and convert them to k6 test scripts to use in LoadImpact
-categories: [how-to-tutorials]
+categories: [guides]
 order: 4
+redirect_from: /4.0/how-to-tutorials/load-testing-with-postman-collections/
 ---

 ***